Jason2Brownlee/blog/content/posts/hand-crafted-code.md

 The dream we had when we played with [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming), namely [automatic programming](https://en.wikipedia.org/wiki/Automatic_programming), went from impossible, to possible seemingly overnight.
 We're not _there_ yet, but we're close.
 There are still horses on the road along side the [horseless carriages](https://en.wikipedia.org/wiki/Horseless_carriage).
 It's early.
 We're in transition.

+I don't believe this is late 90s .com "we're going to do everything online forever starting tomorrow" hype.
+The shit works and is progressively getting better.

 Some are in denial.
 I think it's [ontological shock](https://en.wiktionary.org/wiki/ontological_shock). "things are moving fast" is an understatement.

 Some are retreating already.